SenseNet/sncom-resources/_posts/2017-11-29-sn-frontend-releases-in-november.md

 ## sn-redux 3.4.0

-[sn-redux](https://github.com/SenseNet/sn-redux) always keeps an eye on [sn-client-js](https://github.com/SenseNet/sn-client-js), we're working mostly in paralell and this is how it happened this time.
+[sn-redux](https://github.com/SenseNet/sn-redux) always keeps an eye on [sn-client-js](https://github.com/SenseNet/sn-client-js), we're working mostly in parallel and this is how it happened this time.
 Learn how the new features were added and what and how you can achieve with them.

 ### Upload